 Called in 2011

-Edward is a civil practitioner with a particular specialism in licensing and regulatory work.
+Edward is a civil practitioner specialising in property and

-E & others v C & others - Acting for five tenants in a case concerning whether the grant of a tenancy-at-will is protected under the Landlord & Tenant Act 1951.
+E & others v C & others – acting for five tenants in a case concerning whether the grant of a tenancy was protected under the Landlord & Tenant Act 1954.

 DB v 107 FR – appearing in the First Tier Tribunal (Property Chamber) on a successful application for adverse possession of a garage.